What is an IRA CD?

 What is an IRA CD and how does it work?

 An IRA is an individual retirement account that can be invested in different assets, such as stocks, bonds and mutual funds.
 An IRA invested in certificates of deposit is called an IRA CD.
+Generally, IRA CDs earn a fixed APY.
+But some banks might offer a variable IRA CD APY.

 You can open IRA CDs at banks, credit unions and brokerage firms.
 There are two options for IRAs: a traditional IRA or a Roth IRA.
 The key difference between these two IRA accounts is when they are taxed.